learnbyexample/py_regular_expressions/interactive_exercises/README.md

 The script has been tested for `python3.9` version on Linux.

-Currently, only a few questions for `re.search()` function have been added. `flags=re.M` is enabled to differentiate line and string anchors.
+Currently, only a few questions for `re.search()` function have been added.
 Here's a screenshot:

 <p align="center">
     <img src="./regex_practice_example.png" />